1. Checkmk in a Docker container

 Livestatus interface.
 This interface allows communication between the

-Docker nodes, and enable this TCP port in the Livestatus instance:
+Docker nodes, and enable this TCP port in the Livestatus site:

 In some cases you will want to execute commands on the command line.

-Because commands for an instance are always executed via a special user,
+Because commands for a site are always executed via a special user,

 you must specify this when logging in.
 In Checkmk the user always has the

-same name as the instance it manages.
+same name as the site it manages.
 Specify the user

 cmk with the